 Palma is rich in attractions.
 It is one of those cities that - with appropriate preparation - do not require guided excursions.
 Under Palma de Mallorca - attractions we show the recommended attractions of the city and the surrounding area.

 In Palma cruise ships dock at two piers:

 Berth No. 1:

 Estació Maritima num.
 2 near the marina.
 Walk to town about 30 minutes.

 Berth No. 2 - Mole Dique Oeste:

 In the commercial port of Porto Pi behind the fortress of San Carlos.
 Walk to town about 75 minutes.

-The Dique Oeste pier, which is remote in itself, has good transport links.
-Buses, taxis and public transport bus line 1 chartered by the cruise companies connect the cruise terminal with the city center.
+The actually remote Mole Dique Oeste is well developed in terms of transport.
+Buses chartered by the cruise lines, taxis and the public transport bus line 1 connect the cruise terminal with the city center.
 Bus line 1 ends at the airport.
-When visiting the city center, you should either get off below the Royal Palace Palacio Real de La Almudaina (stop: coming from the port area behind the bend in Av.
-D'Antonio Maura) or at Plaça España.
-Palma can be easily explored from both stops.
+When visiting the city center, it is advisable to get off either below the Palacio Real de La Almudaina (stop: coming from the port area after the turn into Avenida d'Antonio Maura) or at Plaça España.
+Palma can be easily discovered from both stops.